Analyzing Population-Level Trials as N-of-1 Trials: an Application to Gait: Details on statistical models

 \end{scriptsize}

 The primary outcome of this study was the distribution of gait parameters under the four walking conditions, which can be derived from the model parameters.
 The JAGS program used in this work uses a dialect of the BUGS modeling language.
 In BUGS language, the normal distribution is parameterized in terms of precision (\textit{tau}), which is the inverse of variance (\textit{sigma} squared)~\cite{plummer2017jags}.
-In the model string, the parameter \textit{n} in the likelihood model represents the total number of data points used for the simulation, whereas the \textit{ngroups} in priors represents total number of elements in the beta vector, namely, the number of columns in the design matrix \textit{X}.
+In the model string, the parameter \textit{n} in the likelihood model represents the total number of data points used for the simulation, whereas the \textit{ngroups} in priors represents a total number of elements in the beta vector, namely, the number of columns in the design matrix \textit{X}.

 The time covariate model was the same as the basic model, except that the design matrix \textit{X} had an additional column with incremental integers for each walking condition, which represents the time component.
 The AR1 covariance model with non-informative priors was defined as follows.
-The definition of the half-Cauchy distribution was adopted from Gelman~\cite{gelman2006prior}: \\
+The definition of the half-Cauchy distribution was adopted from Gelman~\cite{gelman2006prior}.
+The posterior probability of meaningful effects on gait parameters was estimated using the same AR1 model with non-informative priors, the percentage threshold was 3\% for stride length, and 2\% for stride time.
+The method for estimating the probability was adapted from Stunnenberg~et~al.~\cite{stunnenberg2018effect}.
+The derivations of the marginal effects of fatigue and cognitive task are detailed in the following section. \\

 \begin{scriptsize}

 \end{scriptsize}